 - Phlegmatic: John Coghlan, quiet and humble, and never wrote songs, just supporting with drums.

 - Grief Song: "A Year".

-- New Sound Album: Ma Kelly's Greasy Spoon showed a move away from psychedelic pop and frilly shirts towards a no-nonsense hard rock sound.
+- New Sound Album: Ma Kelly's Greasy Spoon showed a move away from psychedelic pop and those frilly shirts towards a no-nonsense hard rock sound.
 Rockin' All Over The World was the album on which the band began experimenting with synthesisers, and In The Army Now took this a step further with an unprecedented synth-rock sound.
 Much later, Under The Influence saw them move back to hard rock, resulting in the sound of today's Quo.

 - The Power of Rock: They have a song by that very name.